-There were NO engines detected in this file so it is completely safe to use Avast Secureline VPN.
+There was no malware detected in this file so it is completely safe to use Avast SecureLine VPN.

 Servers – Is it good for P2P or Torrenting?

-As of January 2020, Avast has 55 servers in 34 countries.
+As of January 2020, Avast VPN has around 100 servers in 34 countries.
 This includes servers in China and Russia but does not include any Middle East countries except for Israel.

 Avast VPN also has obfuscation servers.
 Accessing websites and apps in China is not a problem for this VPN service.
 Have a look at other VPNs that have obfuscated servers that tends to work in countries with strict internet regulations.